 The material used in building a wasp nest is dead wood.
 The wasps stole the wood material from fences, wood panels, sheds, garden furniture even.
 The wasps collect the wood fibers and bring it back to the nest.
 Those wood strips are being chewed into a paste, which is like the concrete for the construction.

 The formed paste contains wax, which is why the nest is waterproof and strong.
 The nest grows with the number of wasps being born and working on it.
 That’s why the number of wasps may vary between 1000 and 6000.

 The German/European Wasp, hornets and the Yellow Jacket are considered to be more aggressive than other wasp species and bees.
 This is true if we compare them to the thousands of other wasp species that, as we said earlier, are solitary and stay out of people’s way.

 But the truth is that the aggressiveness of wasps is by the large part determined in the nest by the queen wasp.
-The queen emits a special pheromone that signals the entire nest of workers if there is danger and is and how aggressive they should be.
-But be sure that if you approach a wasp nest trying to remove it, you will most likely anger the wasps and suffer painful consequences.
+The queen emits a special pheromone that signals the entire nest of workers if there is danger and how aggressive they should be.
+But be sure that if you approach a wasp nest trying to remove it, you will anger the wasps and suffer painful consequences.

 When Are Wasps Most Active?